kpilszak/employees-management/README.md

 ---

 ## 📌 Requirements
-The initial version includes:
+The initial release includes the following core features:
-- ✅ Display a list of employees
+- ✅ View a complete list of employees

-(Future updates may include employee creation, editing, and deletion.)
+- ✅ Display detailed information for a selected employee
+- ✅ Add new employees to the system
+- ✅ Update existing employee details
+- ✅ Remove employees from the database

 ---